-Dr Mike Kaszuba: Michael Kaszuba is Technical Support Manager at Malvern Instruments Ltd. He has a PhD from the Polytechnic of Wales, where he studied the physical biochemistry of liposomes using nuclear magnetic resonance techniques.
+Michael Kaszuba is Technical Support Manager at Malvern Panalytical.
+He has a PhD from the Polytechnic of Wales, where he studied the physical biochemistry of liposomes using nuclear magnetic resonance techniques.
 He followed this with postdoctoral research into liposomal drug delivery at the University of Manchester.
-Michael joined Malvern in 1996 as a Product Technical Specialist and two years later was appointed in his current role, responsible for the Product Technical Specialist and Application groups based in the UK.
+Michael joined Malvern Panalytical in 1996 as a Product Technical Specialist and two years later was appointed in his current role, responsible for the Product Technical Specialist and Application groups based in the UK.

 Who should attend?